happystar9/Advanced_Web_Final/README.md

 ## A rough list of features (this needs to be large enough to satisfy the "scope" requirements)

 The agent will be able to pull up videos for achivements to show the user how to get them.
+(Feed 5-10 videos/ descriptions, have it choose the most relevent.
+Display 3 most important to users)

 The agent will be able to detect events in games and notify user of the event.